 - Add the rest of the ingredients except for the parsley and simmer for 15-20 minutes until the potatoes and carrots are tender.

-- Transfer about 1/2 the soup to a blender and puree until smooth and creamy.
+- Transfer about 1/2 of the soup to a blender and puree until smooth and creamy.

 - Stir in the parsley and serve right away.
-Any leftovers can be store in the fridge for up to 5 days or in the freezer for up to 3 months.
+Any leftovers can be stored in the fridge for up to 5 days or in the freezer for up to 3 months.